mahmoudhamdyae/Weather_Forecast/README.md

 ## Application Features:
 * Get weather from location or map.
 * Save location and weather to local database.
-* Get alarms to weather.
+* Get alarms for the weather.
 * Change units and language of the app.

 ## Tools used